Skip to main contentLink to External Link Policy

 Background

-• Mugwort is a perennial plant that is native to Europe and parts of Asia and Africa.
+• Mugwort is native to Europe and parts of Asia and Africa.
 It now grows in many parts of the world, including North America.

 How Much Do We Know?